tiagoSapo/Distributed-Programming-JavaRMI/README.md

 Before running the project, you need to set up the development environment:

-1. **Database:** Use MySQLWorkbench to create a database by executing the SQL code provided in the `codigo_bd.sql` file.
+1. **Database:** Use MySQLWorkbench to create a database by executing the SQL code provided in the `database-code.sql` file.

 2. **User Accounts:** Create user accounts with administrative privileges using MySQLWorkbench.